 When the space shuttle Endeavour blasted off on its second mission, it carried the first African American woman into space.
-But Mae Jemison was more than an astronaut – she's also a physician, a Peace Corps volunteer, a teacher, and founder and president of two technology companies.
+But Mae Jemison is more than an astronaut — she's also a physician, a Peace Corps volunteer, a teacher, and founder and president of two technology companies.
 Let's take a look at this remarkable woman.

 Born in Decatur, Ala., on Oct.
-17, 1956, Mae Carol Jemison moved to Chicago, Ill., at the age of 3 and considers the city her hometown.
+17, 1956, Mae Carol Jemison moved to Chicago at the age of 3 and considers the city her hometown.
 The youngest of three children born to a maintenance worker and an elementary schoolteacher, she had a fascination with all things science from an early age.
 Once, after receiving an infection, she performed an extended experiment on pus.
 Jemison's parents supported her desire to be a scientist.

 "My parents were the best scientists I knew, because they were always asking questions," Jemison said in a 2005 press release.

 Jemison did well in high school, and attended Stanford University on scholarship at the age of 16.
-There, she attained her Bachelor of Science in Chemical Engineering and a Bachelor of Arts in African and African-American studies.
+There, she attained her bachelor of science in chemical engineering and a bachelor of arts in African and African-American studies.
 She went on to earn her doctorate in medicine from Cornell University in 1981.
 [Women in Space: A Gallery of Firsts]

 After working as a general practitioner, Jemison served two and a half years as a volunteer in the Peace Corps, spending time in the African countries of Sierra Leone and Liberia.
-In addition to English, she speaks Russian, Japanese, and Swahili.
+In addition to English, she speaks Russian, Japanese and Swahili.

 Reaching the stars

 Although employed as a general practitioner again following her return to the United States, Jemison decided to pursue a childhood dream.
 After the historic flight of Sally Ride, the first American woman in space, Jemison applied to NASA's astronaut program, feeling that more opportunities had opened up.
-The explosion of the Challenger shuttle put a hold on applicants, but in 1987, she became one of the fifteen candidates selected out of more than 2,000 people.
+The explosion of the Challenger shuttle put a hold on applicants, but in 1987, she became one of the 15 candidates selected out of more than 2,000 people.
 After a year of training, she became the first female African American astronaut.
 [Infographic: NASA's Space Shuttle – From Top to Bottom]

 On Sept.
 12, 1992, Mae Jemison became the first African American woman in space when the space shuttle Endeavour carried her and six other astronauts on 126 orbits around the Earth.
-A mission specialist, Jemison was a co-investigator of two bone cell research experiments, one of 43 investigations that were done on mission STS-47.
+A mission specialist, Jemison was a co-investigator of two bone cell research experiments, one of 43 scientific investigations that were done on mission STS-47.
 The shuttle landed at Kennedy Space Center in Florida on Sept.
-20th.
-Over the course of her only off-planet voyage, Jemison logged 190 hours, 30 minutes, and 23 seconds in space.
+20. Over the course of her only space voyage, Jemison logged 190 hours, 30 minutes, and 23 seconds in space.